kevintyll/resque_manager/README.markdown

 The cap tasks included are:

     cap resque:work                         # start a resque worker. cap resque:workers                      # start multiple resque workers. cap resque:quit_worker                  # Gracefully kill a worker.
-If the worker is working, it will finish before shutting down. cap resque:restart_workers # Restart all workers on all servers
+If the worker is working, it will finish before shutting down. cap resque:quit_workers                 # Gracefully kill all workers on all servers.
+If the worker is working, it will finish before shutting down. cap resque:kill_worker_with_impunity    # Kill a rogue worker.
+If the worker is working, it will not finish and the job will go to the Failed queue as a DirtyExit. arg: host=ip pid=pid cap resque:kill_workera_with_impunity   # Kill all rogue workers on all servers.
+If the worker is working, it will not finish and the job will go to the Failed queue as a DirtyExit. cap resque:restart_workers              # Restart all workers on all servers

 Multi-Threaded Workers
 ---------------------